 1.weak small green prints (buy orders) to which price quickly responds and starts to move after breakout

 2.Strong volume, sellers, participating around key breakout with sell orders, but bidders aggressively absorb them.

 For scenario 1, that means tape indicating that no big sellers are participating in the breakout.
 If weak buy orders can push the price, no big-sized trader is unloading his sell position, which leaves an open path for a breakout to complete.

 For scenario 2, it means that the sellers will sell their orders around the key resistance line expecting a rejection of price.
 At the same time, strong buyers absorb them to start pushing the price into breakout mode and lure more other bidders to join them.

 Example of stuffed HOD breakout on Bitcoin:

-Trading breakouts surely can work, but it all depends on further context.
-What kind of structure it is, is Level 2 / tape supporting the thesis, is asset heavily shorted to support potential fuel for break higher as shorts cover, what are the other variables?
+Trading breakouts indeed can work, but it all depends on further context.
+What kind of structure is it, is Level 2 / tape supporting the thesis, is asset heavily shorted to support potential fuel for break higher as shorts cover, what are the other variables?

-It is important to track as much data as possible, to do research and to practice trading and cutting losses when it comes to breakout trading.
+It is important to track as much data as possible, to do research, and practice trading, and to cut losses when it comes to breakout trading.